It’s been a long time in coming, and I hate to break the news to you, but this farmhouse window cupboard is still not finished.

 Okay, let’s back up a little.
 In case you missed the beginning, check out this post: Tall Cupboard with Repurposed Window Pt 1

 I asked you to guess what this lumber was—no one figured it out.
-It was from a water bed that has been stored in the furthest corner of the basement for years!
+Well, would you believe it was from a water bed that has been stored in the furthest corner of the basement for years?

 This is the design stage, trying to figure out all the math using the repurposed windows.

 It looks like I’m well on my way, but I still did some re-designing after this picture.
-The middle piece that separates the drawers was replaced.
+So, I replaced the middle piece that separates the drawers.

 I wanted this cupboard to resemble an old farmhouse cupboard rather than some shabby chic cabinet.
 I opted for some of the bead board for the back.